MattiaBarbieri/VarjoXR4-EyeTracking-MR_UnityFramework/README.md

 # VarjoXR4-EyeTracking-MR_UnityFramework
 Unity framework for real-time eye tracking with Varjo XR-4 in Mixed Reality.
 Includes gaze-contingent object control, fixation point tracking, and data logging for ophthalmic and XR research.tion studies.
-This project is the [successor of the HTC Vive Pro Eye]([url](https://github.com/MattiaBarbieri/ViveProEye_OculomotorLab)).
+The project is the trasposition of the former project https://github.com/MattiaBarbieri/ViveProEye_OculomotorLab design for HTC Vive Pro Eye.

 ## 🧠 Purpose